 10.5 We will notify you as soon as reasonably practicable if we have reason to believe that there has been a personal data breach by us (or your personal data held by us) which could adversely affect your rights and freedoms.

-11.1 Our site may link or redirect to other websites that are beyond our control.
-Such links or redirections are not endorsements of such websites or representation of our affiliation with them in any way and such third party websites are outside the scope of this policy.
+11.1 As well as providing links to the websites of the SV International Network, we may also offer links on our site or redirect you to other websites.
+All third party websites are beyond our control.
+Any links or redirections are not endorsements of such websites or representation of our affiliation with them in any way and such third party websites are outside the scope of this policy.

 11.2 If you access such third party websites, please ensure that you are satisfied with their respective privacy policies before you provide them with any personal data.
 We cannot be held responsible for the activities, privacy policies or levels of privacy compliance of any website operated by any third party.

 12.1 We may collect information about your computer, including where available your IP address, operating system and browser type, for system administration and to report aggregate information to our advertisers.
 Most of this data is statistical data about our users’ browsing actions and patterns, and does not identify any individual.
 Where any such data does or could identify you, we will only process that data in accordance with this policy.

 12.3 A “cookie” is a small electronic file that collects information when someone visits a website.
 A cookie can identify the pages that are being viewed, and this can assist us to select the pages that the viewer sees.
 Some cookies only exist whilst viewers are online, but “persistent” cookies – which are not session-based – remain on the viewer’s computer, so that he or she can be recognised as a previous visitor when he or she next visits our website.
 This allows us to collect information about a viewer’s browsing habits whilst on our site, and this can be useful in assisting us to monitor and improve our services.

 12.7 Please refer to our cookies policy.